 The details can get a little boring here, but they are quite clear!
 So I encourage your readers to follow up on their own.
 Suffice it to say, it pays to just get the license and do everything the legally correct way and on the up-and-up.

-Dave: That’s important advice.
+CPL: That’s important advice.
 Any final observations or thoughts?

 Steve: Yes!
 We have a grassroots initiative called “Free the Grapes” that addresses these issues, and more.
 We want wine lovers to be a part of it.
 All it takes is two minutes to let your state legislators know how you feel about bans on winery and retailer direct wine shipments.
 Wine lovers can do this through an easy form on the Free the Grapes website, then sign up for updates.